minhthong176881/VCS-Reports/Computer Network/Link Layer/README.md

 #### 4.1.1.
 MAC Addresses

-- It is not hosts and routers that have link-layer address but rather their addapters (network interface) that have the link-layer address.
+- It is not hosts and routers that have link-layer address but rather their adapters (network interface) that have the link-layer address.
 - A host or router with multiple network interfaces will have multiple link-layer addresses associated with it.
 - However, link-layer switches do not have link-layer addresses because the job of link-layer swiches is to carry datagrams between host and router (this job is transparent).
 - A link-layer address is called a LAN address, physical address, or a MAC address.